 Raised by me.
 It has before the name "LARISA DOLINA", but since 2010 year I have registered this variety in KAVB as "LARISA", because had no rights to use the name L. Dolina without her personal permission.
 Has softest pink colored flowers, notable and striking even if you were looking from a distance to a flowering colchicum collection.
-There was not the same colour among colchicum hybrids.
-Autumn flowering.
+There is not the same colour among colchicum hybrids.